Judge: Facebook's $550 Million Settlement In Facial Recognition Case Is Not Enough

 It was brought under an Illinois biometric privacy law that allows people who have had their faces scanned for data without written consent to sue for damages of at least $1,000 per violation.

-But under the settlement, people who have had their face data harvested in Illinois could receive checks of just $150.
+But under the settlement, people who have had their face data harvested in Illinois are expected to receive checks of just $150.

-And U.S. District Judge James Donato of California, who is overseeing the case, has suggested that Facebook should cough up more money.
+U.S. District Judge James Donato of California, who is overseeing the case, says that payout is woefully inadequate.

 "It's $550 million.
 That's a lot.
 But the question is, is it really a lot?"
 Donato asked lawyers for the plaintiffs and Facebook on June 4, according to a transcript of the hearing reviewed by NPR.